Dashora7/DeepLesion-Segmentation-with-TensorFlow-Python/README.md

 Train_test_split can be used to split the available CSV data into two data sets

+Image Resizer is set to resize to 512x512 to ensure stable dimensionality for CNN flow.

 The 3D Mask Propagation file can be used to create mask annotations through statistical analysis of image pixels.
 Through specifying parameters, it can also be used to interpolate and produce intermediate slice annotations through a volume.

 The generate_tf_records_new file is used to take the data produced by 3D Propagation and convert it into data readable by TensorFlow Object Detection API.